Basingstoke Festival

 So, what is Basingstoke Festival?

-Basingstoke Festival is Basingstoke’s annual free outdoor summer arts festival, delight your senses with street theatre, visual arts, circus, storytelling and dance.
+Basingstoke Festival is Basingstoke’s award-winning annual free outdoor summer arts festival, delight your senses with street theatre, visual arts, circus, storytelling, music and dance.

-The 2025 festival will start on Friday 20 June and will run to Sunday 6 July with free street performances across the three weekends, along with a programme of indoor and community events taking place during the festival dates.
+Basingstoke Festival takes place from Friday 20 June to Sunday 6 July with a packed programme of free street performances across three weekends in Basingstoke town centre and other locations across Basingstoke and Deane.
+You can also enjoy other community events taking place during the festival dates.

 Getting to Basingstoke Festival